Publications

 De Neys, W. (2014).
 Conflict detection, dual processes, and logical intuitions: Some clarifications.
 Thinking & Reasoning, 20, 169–187. pdf

 Trémolière, B., & De Neys, W. (2014).
 When intuitions are helpful: prior beliefs can support reasoning in the bat-and-ball problem.
-Journal of Cognitive Psychology, 26, 486-490.pdf
+Journal of Cognitive Psychology, 26, 486–490. pdf

-, W., Lubin, A., & Houdé, O. (2014).
+De Neys, W., Lubin, A., & Houdé, O. (2014).
 The smart non-conserver: Preschoolers detect their number conservation errors.
-Child Development Research. doi:10.1155/2014/768186.
+Child Development Research. doi:10.1155/2014/768186. pdf

 Trémolière, B., De Neys, W., & Bonnefon, J. F. (2014).
 The Grim Reasoner: Analytical Reasoning under Mortality Salience.
 Thinking & Reasoning, 20, 333–351. pdf

-Bonnefond, M., Kaliuzhna, M., Van der Henst, J. B, & De Neys, W. (2014).
+Bonnefond, M., Kaliuzhna, M., Van der Henst, J. B., & De Neys, W. (2014).
 Disabling conditional inferences: An EEG study.
-Neuropsychologia, 56, 255-262. pdf
+Neuropsychologia, 56, 255–262. pdf

-W., & Bonnefon, J. F. (2013).
+De Neys, W., & Bonnefon, J. F. (2013).
 The whys and whens of individual differences in thinking biases.
-Trends in Cognitive Sciences, 17, 172-178. pdf
+Trends in Cognitive Sciences, 17, 172–178. pdf

 De Neys, W., & Feremans, V. (2013).
 Development of heuristic bias detection in elementary school.
-Developmental Psychology, 49, 258-69. pdf
+Developmental Psychology, 49, 258–269. pdf

 De Neys, W., Rossi, S., & Houdé, O. (2013).
 Bats, balls, and substitution sensitivity: Cognitive misers are no happy fools.
 Psychonomic Bulletin & Review, 20, 269–273. pdf

 De Neys, W., Hopfensitz, A., & Bonnefon, J. F. (2013).
 Low second-to-fourth digit ratio predicts indiscriminate social suspicion, not improved trustworthiness detection.
-Biology Letters, 9, 20130037. doi: 10.1098/rsbl.2013.0037. pdf
+Biology Letters, 9, 20130037. pdf

 Bonnefon, J. F., Hopfensitz, A., & De Neys, W. (2013).
 The modular nature of trustworthiness detection.
 Journal of Experimental Psychology: General, 142, 143–150. pdf